chrisppa/thumbnail-generator/README.md

 - Async helper for event-driven crawlers.
 - CLI command for quick batch jobs or scripting.
 - Optional libvips backend (5–10× faster than Pillow on large images).
+- Optional ffmpeg-powered video thumbnails that reuse the same image pipeline.

 Current scope:

 - Image thumbnails are production ready (Pillow fallback + libvips optional).
 - Async helper delegates to the active backend (libvips or Pillow).
-- Video thumbnail extraction is not yet implemented; a stub is exported so the public API stays stable.
+- Video thumbnail extraction works via ffmpeg (install with `[video]` extra and ensure the ffmpeg binary is on PATH).

 ---